resolve109/study-aws-sa/aws-study-guide.md

   - Users don't need separate AWS credentials to access AWS resources

 ## Networking and Content Delivery

+### Amazon VPC
+- **Internet Gateways**:
+  - A single Internet Gateway can route traffic for the entire VPC (across all AZs)
+  - Internet Gateways provide a target in VPC route tables for internet-routable traffic
+  - Do not require redundancy across Availability Zones (they are a managed service)
+- **Managed Prefix Lists**:
+  - Sets of one or more CIDR blocks to simplify security group and route table configurations
+  - Customer-managed prefix lists can be shared across AWS accounts via AWS Resource Access Manager
+  - Helps centrally manage allowed IP ranges across an organization
+  - Makes it easier to update and maintain security groups and route tables
+  - Can consolidate multiple security group rules (with different CIDRs but same port/protocol) into a single rule
+- **NAT Gateways**:
+  - Managed service provided by AWS allowing instances in private subnets to connect to the internet or other AWS services
+  - Do not require patching, are automatically scalable, and provide built-in redundancy for high availability
+  - Should be placed in different Availability Zones for fault tolerance
+  - Replacing NAT instances with NAT gateways in different AZs ensures high availability and automatic scaling
+  - For multi-AZ high availability, create a NAT gateway in each public subnet for each Availability Zone.
+Then the route tables for private subnets route traffic to their local NAT gateway.
+  - Best practice for high availability is to create one NAT gateway in each AZ where you have private subnets
+  - This design ensures that if one AZ becomes unavailable, instances in other AZs can still access the internet
+  - Using NAT gateways is preferred over NAT instances as they're managed services that automatically scale and are more fault-tolerant
+  - NAT instances require more management and manual intervention for high availability and scaling
+  - A VPC can only have one internet gateway attached at any time
+  - Egress-only internet gateways are specifically designed for outbound-only IPv6 traffic, not for IPv4 traffic
+  - For multi-AZ redundancy, it's recommended to create NAT gateways in each public subnet and configure private subnet route tables to forward traffic to the NAT gateway in the same AZ
+  - This approach maintains high availability by ensuring if one AZ becomes unavailable, the other AZs can still provide internet access for EC2 instances
+- **Security Groups**:
+  - For bastion host setups, the security group of the bastion host should only allow inbound access from the external IP range of the company
+  - For application instances in private subnets, the security group should allow inbound SSH access only from the private IP address of the bastion host
+  - This configuration ensures that only connections from company locations can reach the bastion host, and only the bastion host can access application servers
+  - For web tiers in multi-tier architectures, configure the security group to allow inbound traffic on port 443 from 0.0.0.0/0 (HTTPS from the internet)
+  - For database tiers, configure the security group to allow inbound traffic only on the specific database port (e.g., 1433 for SQL Server) from the web tier's security group
+  - These configurations follow the principle of least privilege and enhance overall security posture
+- **VPC Connectivity Options**:
+  - For connecting two VPCs in the same region within the same AWS account, VPC peering is the most cost-effective solution
+  - VPC peering provides direct network connectivity that enables inter-VPC communication with minimal operational overhead
+  - More cost-effective than Transit Gateway for simpler networking scenarios with moderate data transfer (e.g., 500 GB monthly)
+  - Simpler than Site-to-Site VPN which introduces unnecessary complexity and additional costs
+  - Not suited for Direct Connect which is designed for connecting on-premises networks to AWS
+  - Requires updating route tables in each VPC to use the peering connection for inter-VPC communication

 ### AWS PrivateLink
 - **Overview**: